 Golden Globe winner Christine Kaufmann dies in Germany

-In this 1965 file photo American actor Tony Curtis poses holding hands with his wife Christine Kaufmann on the rocky beach of Cannes, France.
-Christine Kaufmann died Tuesday, March 28, 2017.
+Christine Kaufmann died T... .
+FILE - In this 1965 file photo American actor Tony Curtis poses holding hands with his wife Christine Kaufmann on the rocky beach of Cannes, France.

 Comments